ofiwg/libfabric/man/fi_cq.3.md

-  For API versions 1.20 and later, if the EP is configured with FI_AV_AUTH_KEY, src_addr will be set to the fi_addr_t authorization key handle corresponding to the incoming data transfer.
+  For API versions 1.20 and later, if the EP is configured with FI_AV_AUTH_KEY, src_addr will be set to the fi_addr_t authorization key handle or a user-define authorization key ID corresponding to the incoming data transfer.
 Otherwise, the value will be set to FI_ADDR_NOTAVAIL.

 ## fi_cq_signal